 - b.
-A part-time employee shall be placed on promotional probation for two thousand eighty (2080) paid hours, exclusive of overtime, ending with the first day of the pay period following completion of said period except that for promotion to a class in the same or closely related occupational series, the promotional probation period shall be one thousand forty (1040) paid hours exclusive of overtime or the remainder of any uncompleted new probation period, whichever is longer. - When a regular or limited-term employee is promoted as a result of the employee's position being reclassified to a higher class and the class from which the employee is promoted is subsequently deleted or abolished, the incumbent employee shall not serve a promotional probation period. - 3.
-When an employee who has been on a temporary promotion or a regular employee who was promoted to a limited-term position at the direction of the employee's Agency Head is reduced to a class the employee formerly occupied, the employee shall serve the remainder of any uncompleted probationary period in that class.
+A full time employee promoting into a position as a Public Assistance Investigator shall serve a promotional probation period of fifty-two (52) weeks from the date of the promotion ending the first day of the pay period following completion of said period. - c.
+A part-time employee in the Public Safety General Unit shall be placed on promotional probation for two thousand eighty (2080) paid hours, exclusive of overtime, ending with the first day of the pay period following completion of said period.
+However, a part-time employee in the Public Safety General Unit who promotes to a class in the same series shall be placed on promotional probation for one thousand forty (1040) paid hours, exclusive of overtime or the remainder of any uncompleted new probation period, whichever is longer except as provided in section B.1.d. below. - d.
+A part-time employee promoting into a position as a Public Assistance Investigator shall serve a promotional probation period of two thousand eighty (2080) paid hours ending with the first day of the pay period following completion of said period. - e.
+A full-time employee in the Public Safety Supervisory Unit shall serve a probation period of fifty-two (52) weeks ending with the first day of the pay period following completion of said period.
+However, an employee who promotes from a class in the Public Safety Supervisory Unit to a class in the same series shall serve a promotional probation period of twenty-six (26) weeks from the date of promotion ending with the first day of the pay period following completion of said period or the remainder of any uncompleted new probation period, whichever is longer. - f.
+A part-time employee in the Public Safety Supervisory Unit shall be placed on promotional probation for two thousand eighty (2080) paid hours, exclusive of overtime, ending with the first day of the pay period following completion of said period except that for promotion from a class in the Public Safety Supervisory Unit to a class in the same series, the promotional probation period shall be one thousand forty (1040) paid hours exclusive of overtime or the remainder of any uncompleted new probation period, whichever is longer. - When a regular or limited-term employee is promoted as a result of the employee's position being reclassified to a higher class and the class from which the employee is promoted is subsequently deleted or abolished, the incumbent employee shall not serve a promotional probation period.

+3. When an employee who has been on a temporary promotion or a regular employee who was promoted to a limited-term position at the direction of the employee's agency/department head is reduced to a class the employee formerly occupied, the employee shall serve the remainder of any uncompleted probationary period in that class.